josephhrohman/Graphs/README.md

 ### Why Graphs are Useful:
 Graphs are eeeeverywhere because they represent a lot of real-world relationships.
 For instance, graphs are frequently used to represent maps and networks.
 A map is a graph of locations (nodes) and the routes between them (edges).
 Think of a highway system or trails leading to different features in a state park.
-Networks show associations between a group of people or things.
+Networks show associations between a group of people or things, like a telephone network or a social network.

 ### Examples of Graph Implementation:
 - Highway System